chrisn731/Systems-Programming/README.md

 CS 214 - Systems Programming : A story of Chris Naporlee and Michael Nelli take on Zednenem.

 ## Asst0
-Write a C Tokenizer that takes in a string as a command line argument and parses it for words, numbers, and symbols.
+A string tokenizer written in C that takes in a string as a command line argument and parses it for words, numbers, and symbols.
 For example,
 ```
 ./tokenizer "array[xyz ] += pi 3.14159e-10"